yashk2810/jekyll-now/_posts/2017-4-27-Neural Style Transfer.md

 Neural Style Transfer is the process in which content of an image and style of another image are combined together to create a new image.
 Prisma uses style transfer to transform your photos into works of art using style of famous artists.

 The GIF above was created using style transfer.
-In this blog post, we will learn how to implement it.
+In this blog post, we will learn how to implement it and reproduce these amazing results.
 We will use Keras with Tensorflow backend to achieve this.

 ## Import the necessary libraries
 ```python